runeape-sats/shor-ecdh/README.md

 ## 1. Introduction to the Problem

 Elliptic Curve Cryptography (ECC) underpins ECDH and relies on the computational hardness of the ECDLP: given points $P$ (a generator) and $Q = kP$ on an elliptic curve, finding the integer $k$ is infeasible with classical computers.
 Quantum computing, particularly Shor’s algorithm, offers a polynomial-time solution, threatening ECC’s security.
 Here, we simulate this process using Qiskit on a small-scale curve resembling SECP256K1’s form.
+This repo focuses on python sample scripts that can be deployed on quantum cloud vendors.
+For checking the math part of adapting Shor's factoring algorithm into solving discrete log, please go to https://github.com/runeape-sats/shor-secp256k1.

 ## 2. Setting Up Qiskit